Undergraduate Research in MCB

 To earn a grade in MCB 492 a student must:

 - Complete 2 semesters of MCB 290 for 2 credit hours or more each semester, in the same lab.
-Participation in an MCB sponsored Summer Research Opportunities Program can be substituted for one semester of MCB 290.
+Participation in an MCB sponsored Summer Research Fellowship can be substituted for one semester of MCB 290.

 - Register for MCB 492, in their final semester, for 3 credit hours or more.